haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 1st-­‐‑level evocation
 Casting Time: 1 action Range: 120 feet Components: V, S Duration: 1 round A flash of light streaks toward a creature of your choice within range.
 Make a ranged spell attack against the target.
 On a hit, the target takes 4d6 radiant damage, and the next attack roll made
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 151

 against this target before the end of your next turn has advantage, thanks to the mystical dim light glittering on the target until then.
 At Higher Levels.
 When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d6 for each slot level above 1st.